noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_guide.md

 TODO: Document this.

 ## Known Limitations
-Currently, the wallet daemon only runs with a single identity (AppID + ethereum address combination).
+Currently, the wallet daemon only runs with a single address.

 ## Migrating from the mobile wallet to the wallet daemon.